 - 2:30 - 6:00 pm - Uses ninja-like skills to execute on Sprint Planning for Project Mobile App.

 - 6:15 pm - Drives home and reflects on a full day well done while pondering all the odds and ends for the next day to the soundtrack of Demi Lovato (shhh, it’s a guilty pleasure).

 Here is an example of a backlog in JIRA.
 I live and breathe this every day.

 Without a Product Owner, a committee forms the priorities.
 This can be harmful to the project’s success because the committee members have competing interests that, more often than not, contradict one another.

 As a result, the project team spends valuable time chasing down answers or product requirements are prioritized by team members who don’t understand the logical order in which things need to be done (dependencies abound).
 The PO is a magical unicorn, blending business knowledge with technical understanding and user experience to make well-rounded product decisions.

 A True Shepherd of Your Project

 At the end of a project involving a PO, you should be able to look back and acknowledge that he or she was instrumental to its success.
-The PO was the calm voice of reason amidst all the chaos, the knowledge bank for all project details, and an all around awesome agile project advocate.
+The PO should be the calm voice of reason amidst all the chaos, the knowledge bank for all project details, and an all-around awesome agile project advocate.